 Aviation Maintenance Technology is a challenging career field with excellent employment opportunities.
 At ENMU-Roswell we offer:

-- Only FAA Part 147 A&P school in New Mexico
+- The only FAA Part 147 Airframe and Powerplant school in Southeast New Mexico

 - Balanced Commercial and General Aviation Training Program

 - Boeing Commercial Experience Training

 - Reasonable Tuition